alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 As we continue to grow in our roles as community builders, technical skills, domain expertise and tips and tricks for working effectively in community and research spaces grows with it.
 Team meetings are a space for all members of the group to come together and learn from each other.

-Team meetings are held online every week.
+Team meetings are held every week.
+Members from collaborating project can choose to attend the meeting each week or biweekly, however they should maintain regular participation for consistency.
 Meetings will be conducted online and remote participation will be considered by default, but when possible and safe to travel, in-person meetings will be organised at The Alan Turing Institute.
 Our [shared calendar](https://calendar.google.com/calendar/u/0?cid=cGtlazVnc2xkcjlwYWRhNjc4MTJyaGtiaW9AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) will be updated with the times of the meetings, and when meetings are cancelled because they conflict with a relevant event that multiple team members may wish to attend.